HolyBlackCat/cpp-tutorials/tooling/articles/debugging_in_terminal.md

     std::cout << x << '\n';
 }
 ```
-It's recommended if you understand what `delete` is.
+It's recommended that you understand what `delete` is.
 (If not, perhaps read your C++ book more and come back later.)
 But it's not strictly necessary.

 The point is, this program compiles, but when you run it it fails with an error, because of the incorrect use of `delete`.